kevinjmireles/yff-web/docs/deprecated/yff-v2-03-send.md

-# DEPRECATED – YFF V2 — Article/Newsletter Assembly & Send
+# YFF V2 — Article/Newsletter Assembly & Send

-> **⚠️ DEPRECATED** - This document has been superseded by YFF V2.1.
-See `docs/V2_Requirements/` for current specifications.

----

 **Goal:** For each recipient, assemble **one personalized article** from slices (by `article_key`) using their stored **OCD IDs**, then send via SendGrid.
 No external lookups at send time.